How to Use Synology Drive: Share, Sync, Backup – The Complete Tutorial 2025 for your Private Cloud

 What exactly is a Synology account?

-Synology provides the Synology account for ease of use to make your NAS accessible from the internet.
+Synology provides a Synology account for ease of use, making your NAS accessible from the internet.
 A Synology account and a login for your Synology device are different.
-See the official knowledge base article about the difference.
+Refer to the official knowledge base article for more information on the difference.

 The Synology Account web platform provides users with access to the following Synology services: